 Arqit partners with Nine23 to provide secure cloud services on G-Cloud 13 for UK Government

-/EIN News/ -- LONDON, Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Arqit Quantum Inc. (Nasdaq: ARQQ, ARQQW) (“Arqit”), a leader in quantum-safe encryption, has signed a contract with Nine23 Ltd (“Nine23”), a cyber security solutions provider for UK regulated and compliant sectors, to deploy Arqit’s QuantumCloud™, a symmetric key agreement software, on Nine23’s UK Sovereign Secure Private Cloud infrastructure – Platform FLEX – to provide the highest level of assurance for its customers.
+LONDON, Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Arqit Quantum Inc. ARQQ ARQQW))) ("Arqit"), a leader in quantum-safe encryption, has signed a contract with Nine23 Ltd ("Nine23"), a cyber security solutions provider for UK regulated and compliant sectors, to deploy Arqit's QuantumCloud™, a symmetric key agreement software, on Nine23's UK Sovereign Secure Private Cloud infrastructure – Platform FLEX – to provide the highest level of assurance for its customers.

 Nine23's proprietary Platform FLEX provides a multi-private cloud environment with direct network gateway connectivity to all UK government networks including the PSN, PNN, RLI, HSCN and others.
 The proven, accredited platform offers data residency and solution integration that can be used for Official-Sensitive and higher classifications.
 Arqit and Nine23 will work together to address government and defence customers looking to improve the security of their infrastructure against cyberattacks, remove the vulnerabilities associated with legacy encryption method Public Key Infrastructure (PKI) and prevent data security threats posed by Quantum computers.